Optimal control on finite graphs: asymptotic optimal controls and ergodic constant in the case of entropic costs: Ergodic constant and asymptotic optimal controls

 The behavior of value functions when the time horizon $T$ tends to $+\infty$ is a classical topic in the optimal control literature.
 In $\mathbb{R}^d$, there is indeed an extensive literature on the long-run behavior of solutions of Hamilton-Jacobi equations (see for instance \cite{bs, fathi, namah}).
 In the case of connected graphs, the long-run behavior of value functions and the existence of asymptotic optimal controls have been studied in \cite{gueant2020cocv} with tools inspired from the literature on Hamilton-Jacobi equations (in particular ideas related to semi-groups).
-However, when $\mathcal G$ is connected, given the expression of $w^T$, the asymptotic analysis of Problem \eqref{controlpbm} can be carried out independently of the existing literature, with spectral tools.
+In general, when they exist, the ergodic constant and the asymptotic optimal controls can only be found numerically, using finite difference schemes most of the time.
+However, given the expression of $w^T$, the asymptotic analysis of Problem \eqref{controlpbm} can be carried out independently of the existing literature, with spectral tools, as soon as $\mathcal G$ is connected.
 This is the purpose of the following theorem.\\